Labor cost · Scheduling · Operations · Retention

 Fix 4: Kill overtime before it lands #

 Overtime costs 1.5x base wage.
 A line cook earning $20 base ($25 fully loaded) costs $30 base in overtime ($37.50 fully loaded).
-Six hours of overtime per week = $225 extra labor that produces the same output as straight time.
+Six hours of overtime a week is $225 in extra labor for output you’d have gotten at straight time anyway.
+You’re paying time-and-a-half for nothing.

 Common over-spent OT scenarios: